Cloth hall

-A cloth hall or linen hall (Gewandhaus; Sukiennice; Halle aux draps; Lakenhal) is a historic building located in the centre of the main marketplace of a European town.
+A cloth hall or linen hall (Gewandhaus; Sukiennice; Halle aux draps; Lakenhal) is a form of market hall building located in the centre of the main marketplace of a European town.
 Cloth halls were built from medieval times into the 18th century.

-A cloth hall contained trading stalls for the sale, particularly, of cloth but also of leather, wax, salt, and exotic imports such as silks and spices.
+A cloth hall contained trading stalls for the sale of cloth and other goods, such as leather, wax, salt, and exotic imports such as silks and spices.
+Cloth halls were usually along major trade routes, sometimes providing lodging for merchants and serving as customs posts.